A sublease agreement allows the original tenant to rent out all or part of a property to a new tenant or subtenant.

-- Include additional information about the property – When subletting an apartment or house, it’s best to clearly state additional aspects of the property that are available to the subtenant — such as the number of bedrooms, bathrooms, parking spaces, storage units, and furnishings.
+- Include additional information about the property – When subletting an apartment or house, it’s best to state other aspects available to the subtenant, such as the number of bedrooms, bathrooms, parking spaces, storage units, and furnishings.

 - Date the term of the sublease – Determine the beginning and end dates of the sublease.

-- Calculate the rent – Both the full amount and the portion of rent the subtenant will be responsible for should be noted.
-Also list any utilities or additional fees owed each month (and how they will be split).
+- Calculate the rent – The total amount and the portion of rent the subtenant will be responsible for should be noted.
+Also, list any utilities or additional fees owed each month (and how they will be split).

-Note that once you’ve filled out your Texas Sublease Agreement, you will effectively be the landlord (or sublessor) for your new tenant.
+Note that once you’ve filled out your Texas Sublease Agreement, you will effectively be your new tenant’s landlord (or sublessor).